Getting Out of the Washington County Jail

 The procedures detailed below only apply to Washington County Oregon.
 Other jurisdictions will have different procedures:

-How do I find out the bail amount?
+How do you find out the bail amount?
 There are two ways to find this out.
 The first one is to go onto the Washington County Sheriff’s website http://www.co.washington.or.us/Sheriff/Jail/who-is-in-custody.cfm and locate your loved one by his/her last name.
 Once you have done this, there will be a dollar amount listed under the security heading.
 If there is not a security amount listed, chances are slim that your loved one has a bail amount and chances are slim that there is a release prior to his/her court appearance.
 If you have found a bail amount, please note that this is the 10% and the amount of the bail.
+You only need to post that 10%.
+However, you are responsible for the full amount if he or she violates the terms of his or her release agreement.
 The second way to find out the bail amount is to contact the Washington County Sheriff by telephone.
-There direct phone number is 503.846.6826.
+Their direct phone number is (503) 846-6826.

 #1.
 Are you over the age of 18?